tmtsoftware/csw-prototype/cs/README.md

 --------------------------

-The config service application (cs) also starts an http server (optionally, if host and port configured in the config file).
+The config service application (cs) also starts an http server (optionally, if csw.services.cs.http.host is defined in the config file).
 The HTTP/REST interface to the command service follows the scala and java APIs:

 | Method | Path    | Query Arguments                           | Response